- Chrome is known as a great SWF file player browser to try out.

 - Download and install Adobe After Effects on your device.

-- Launch the app, go to the File menu>import, and you’ll be directed to file manager.
+- Launch the app, go to the File menu followed by Import, and you’ll be directed to the file manager.

 Tools like After Effects are suitable for converting SWF files.
 By changing the file format, it should be accessible on Chrome.
 Alternatively, you can convert with the next fix.